Lesson video

 Watch this animation demonstrating the commands pen up and home.

-We'll start by moving the pen up, and then typing home, and the turtle's gone back to the home position and is pointing up, which is where it would begin before you run any of the programme.
+And the turtle's gone back to the home position and is pointing up which is where it would begin before you run any of the program.

 So home is a really useful command.

-In this lesson you'll create a plan to draw a letter.
+In this lesson, you'll create a plan to draw a letter.

 So here we have some examples of how you might draw letters in Logo.